-It’s impossible not to be dazzled by the magnificent gardens of the Palace of Versailles!
+It’s impossible not to be dazzled by the stunning gardens of the Palace of Versailles!
 This is formal French-style gardening at its best.

 Created by King Louis XIV, the “Sun King,” the Versailles Gardens took 40 years to complete.

-One of the world’s largest flower garden, Keukenhof is famous for its tulips, hyacinths, crocuses, daffodils and other spring flowers.
+Perhaps the world’s largest flower garden, Keukenhof is located in Lisse, Holland.
+It’s celebrated for its hyacinths, tulips, crocuses, daffodils and other spring flowers.

 4) Generalife Garden

 You’ve no doubt heard of the Alhambra in Granada, Spain?

 This Moorish fortress complex was the summer palace of the Nasrid dynasty.
 The Nasrid sultans ruled Granada for more than 200 years from 1230 to 1492.

 Well, here at the Alhambra, you’ll find one of the world’s best gardens, the Generalife.

 Generalife means “garden of paradise” or “garden of feasts.”